-The Government has promised all schools additional funding of approximately £9,000 till 2016, to improve the provision of PE and School Sport.
+The Government provides each primary school with apporximately £16,000, to improve the provision of PE and School Sport.
 This funding - provided jointly by the Department for Education and Department of Health is allocated to primary schools and is ring-fenced and therefore can only be spent on the provision of PE and Sport in schools.

 VISION: All pupils leaving primary school should be physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport in primary schools.

 OBJECTIVE: To achieve self-sustaining improvement in the quality of PE and sport in primary schools.
 We would expect indicators of such improvement to include:

 • The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.

 • The profile of PE and sport being raised across the school as a tool for whole school improvement.